Kidney Cancer Genome Sequencing

 Cancer is caused by alterations in the genetic information inside cells.
 This genetic information, which makes up the genome, is stored in the form of DNA (deoxyribonucleic acid).

-A typical tumor has several thousand mutations.
-However, it is estimated that 15 to 20 mutations in critical genes are enough for a cell to become a cancer cell.
+A typical kidney tumor has several thousand mutations.
+However, it is estimated that 5 to 20 mutations in critical genes are enough for a cell to become a cancer cell.
 These mutations are referred to as “driver mutations” as they fuel the growth of cancer cells within the tumor.
 However, most mutations are considered "passenger" mutations and are believed to contribute little to the behavior of cancer cells.

 Genome sequencing of tumors is now available to patients at UT Southwestern.
 The first patient to have had his kidney cancer genome sequenced in a clinical laboratory may have been a patient at UT Southwestern (Cold Spring Harbor Laboratories, Personal Genome Conference, 2010).
 Among the mutations identified, one was found that may explain why the tumor was very responsive to everolimus, a drug used for kidney cancer treatment.